BlockchainCommons/GordianWallet-iOS/Docs/Features.md

 ## Recovering a account

-Please see [Recovery.md](./Docs/Recovery.md) for full details of how this works.

 You may either input the seed words, the Account Map QR code or xpub's to recover accounts.
 In order to make accounts spendable you must add the seed words.
-The Account Map QR is handy as it holds your accounts birthdate, derivation scheme and other useful data to make recreating your account as simple as a scan.
+The Account Map QR holds your accounts birthdate, account type, label, and derivation scheme to make recreating your account as simple as a scan.
 We recommend to scan your Account Map QR initially to recreate the account then add your seed words to the account to make it spendable.
 You may also simply add your seed words if you do not have the Account Map, however you will need to choose the derivation scheme and may or may not need to rescan the blockchain depending on whether you lost your node or not.

-You may input the words one at a time or all at once; once the mnemonic is verified to be valid you will get an alert.
+You may input the seed words one at a time or all at once; once the mnemonic is verified to be valid you will get an alert.
 The app only supports 12 and 24 word seeds.

 Similarly, upon scanning a valid Account Map QR you will also be alerted.